 There are sound reasons behind this new requirement.
 The Netherlands Fire Service is just one party that recommended adopting this measure for existing buildings as well.
 An average of 31 people die in house fires in the Netherlands each year.
 Research shows that installing smoke detectors on each floor of every home could reduce this number to 18.
 Most victims die from smoke inhalation.
 The main reason for this is that our sense of smell doesn’t work that well while we’re asleep.
 Victims fail to wake up and are rendered unconscious by the highly toxic smoke.

-In short: act now to improve fire safety before the 1 July deadline and make sure you comply with the new rule.
+In short: act now to improve fire safety and make sure you comply with the new rule.